davidtimmons/zettelcorn/README.md

 Zettelcorn includes a permissive license.
 You are free to modify the source code to suit your needs.

+After cloning the project, install and cache the dependencies:

+`deno cache --reload --lock=lock.json --unstable ./deps.ts`

-After cloning the project, run the Zettelcorn test suite with the following command:
+Run the Zettelcorn test suite with the following command:

-`deno test --unstable --allow-read --allow-write ./test/`
+`deno test --lock=lock.json --import-map=import_map.json --allow-read --allow-write --unstable ./test/`

 Run Zettelcorn from a local directory with this command:

-`deno run --unstable --allow-read --allow-write ./lib/zettelcorn.ts`
+`deno run --lock=lock.json --import-map=import_map.json --allow-read --allow-write --unstable ./lib/zettelcorn.ts`

 ## [🠕](#-table-of-contents) Contribute